opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Editing Using Spreadsheet and Curves
 ====================================

-| Changes in Object transformations and FX parameters are shown in the function editor window, where keyframes and their related interpolations can be controlled and modified by using a spreadsheet of numerical columns or a graph editor.
+| Changes in Object transformations and effects parameters are shown in the **Function Editor** window, where keyframes and their related interpolations can be controlled and modified by using a *Spreadsheet* of numerical columns or a *Graph Editor*.

-| The spreadsheet displays changes in columns where each column represents a single animatable parameter and each row shows the value of a parameter at each frame.
+| The **Spreadsheet** displays changes in columns where each column represents a single animatable parameter and each row shows the value of a parameter at each frame.
 | Blank cells represent the absence of a change in a parameters value due to no keyframes being defined.

-| The Function Curve Editor displays changes as curves in a graph, where frames are laid horizontally and values are laid vertically.
+| The **Graph Editor** displays changes as curves in a graph, where frames are laid horizontally and values are laid vertically.
 | Keyframes are represented as points and the interpolated values between them are visualized as red lines.

-The spreadsheet's columns and the Function Curve Editor's curves are different representations of the same data, so any changes made in one view are also reflected in the other.
+The spreadsheet's columns and the graph editor's curves are different representations of the same data, so any changes made in one view are also reflected in the other.

 .. _using_the_function_editor: